 How Cloud Computing Is Changing the Business LandscapeSteve Dawson

-As a result, the world of business has been irrevocably changed due to cloud adoption.
+As a result, the world of business is evolving radically due to cloud adoption.
 Here are a few of the fundamental changes that have occurred or are currently happening.

 Today, over 75% of businesses utilise server virtualisation leading to increased productivity.
 According to Gartner, companies have reached a saturation point as far as virtualisation is concerned.
 That’s how transformative the power of the cloud has been.

-Data is the new oil today.
+Data is today’s new oil.
 That statement couldn’t be true without cloud computing services for businesses.
-It’s due to the enormous volumes of data which are gathered by companies through the cloud today that it is.
+It is due to the enormous volumes of data that are gathered by companies through the cloud today.

 Another great benefit of cloud computing services is constant uptime.
 By using multiple cloud services to back up data and deliver services, companies have been able to achieve continuous uptime.
 Tech companies like Facebook and Google, as well as Uber, Lyft, and Microsoft, all provide 24-hour services.
 These services can function round the clock with zero downtime for most of the year.
-Any updates or upgrades are installed without the need to shut down all parts of the network.
+Install any updates or upgrades without the need to shut down all parts of the network.

 It is common now that services that appear to be dysfunctional in one region are fine in another.
 It’s the reason that different services across the world can receive updates at the same time as well.
-Take, for example, the simultaneous Netflix rollout to 130 new countries on January 6, 2016.
+Take, for example, the simultaneous Netflix rollout to 130 new countries in 2016.

 Hybrid cloud setups also provide other advantages such as scalability, custom applications, and emergency services.
 This way, a business can mitigate its risks.

-The software is optimised to run on the existing devices already owned by the company.
+The software can run on the existing devices already owned by the company.
 The solutions are also designed for the company’s specific needs.
 Hence, the company is not responsible for the maintenance of the network, the updates, or the optimisation of software.
 The cost-saving potential here is enormous.

 Cloud computing has indeed provided the business world with a lot of innovative applications.
 It helps make team collaboration more efficient.
 It’s no wonder that cloud services in Gold Coast have become so popular throughout the decade.
-Cloud computing will no doubt continue to grow and be adopted by businesses across the world.
+Cloud computing will no doubt continue to grow, and more businesses will adopt this technology across the world.
 It’s not only the most economical option, but the most convenient option to scale up and be flexible.
 If you are new to cloud computing and would like to try a cloud server, here are some cloud hosting service providers that are offering free cloud (VPS) hosting services for up to 60 days.